igorbenav/fastcrud/README.md

 # You can add more routes for update and delete operations in a similar fashion
 ```

-In this example, we define custom endpoints for creating and reading items using fastcrud directly, providing more flexibility in how the endpoints are structured and how the responses are handled.
+In this example, we define custom endpoints for creating and reading items using FastCRUD directly, providing more flexibility in how the endpoints are structured and how the responses are handled.

+To read more detailed descriptions, go to the <a href="https://igorbenav.github.io/fastcrud/">documentation</a>.

 ## References